Two Pink Peonies

 Instructions

 • Stir in the chocolate chips with a large spoon.
-Form the dough into tall ovals (instead of the usual round balls, this will help the cookies be thicker) with about 2 tablespoons of dough each.
+Form the dough into balls.
 Chill the dough for at least one hour in your refrigerator.

 • I like to form all of my cookie dough then set it all on a cookie sheet to chill then separate it out onto a second sheet once it's ready to bake.

-• Bake the dough on a dark baking sheet (either greased or lined with parchment paper, NOT wax paper) for 10 to 12 minutes at 350 degrees.
-Edges should be golden brown.
+• Add six cookies per baking sheet with enough room to spread and bake for 11 to 13 minutes at 350 degrees.
+You will know the cookies are done when the edges are golden brown.
 Let the cookies rest for at least 10 minutes before transferring to a cooling rack.

 Notes